wanesta/Simrank/README.md

 # Simrank
 spark-simrank   scala
 This project based on spark-2.0.2-with-hive.
-You can start run.sh to run Jar file with spark-submit.Attention that paramiters to start spark.
+You can start run.sh to run Jar file with spark-submit.Attention that parameters to start spark.
 They are:
 --num-executors 200
 --driver-memory 20G